spree/spree/README.md

 http://localhost:3000/admin

-You can generate a new admin account by running `rake spree_auth:admin:create`.
+If you have `spree_auth_devise` installed, you can generate a new admin user by running `rake spree_auth:admin:create`.

 Extensions
 ----------------------